 Quick Picks

-Best overall AI-Powered Leadership The strongest all-round leadership book here: it works as both a management model and a plain-English guide to how AI systems behave.
+Best overall AI-Powered Leadership The strongest all-round AI leadership book here: it works as both a management model and a plain-English guide to how AI systems behave. -

-2. Best people leadership More Human Treats AI as a management shift: coaching, judgment, and empathy ahead of tooling.
+Best AI manager behavior More Human Treats AI as a management shift: coaching, judgment, and empathy ahead of tooling.

-The best AI book for leaders to read first is AI-Powered Leadership.
+The best AI leadership book for executives to read first is AI-Powered Leadership.
 Seven of the 9 picks below were published in 2025, and the table uses Level because Goodreads data is still thin on most of them.
-This comparison is for leaders narrowing the shortlist before choosing a section below.
+This comparison is for executives and managers narrowing the shortlist before choosing a section below.

-The best AI books on leadership itself are AI-Powered Leadership by Dave Silberman and three co-authors at Boston University and PMI, More Human by Potential Project's Rasmus Hougaard and Jacqueline Carter, and AI-First Leader by Bhavesh Mehta and Mahesh Kumar.
-The three books cover an integrated leadership model, the manager-level changes that follow, and the operational work of a serious rollout.
+The best AI leadership books are AI-Powered Leadership by Dave Silberman and three co-authors at Boston University and PMI, More Human by Potential Project's Rasmus Hougaard and Jacqueline Carter, and AI-First Leader by Bhavesh Mehta and Mahesh Kumar.
+The three books cover an integrated AI leadership model, the manager-level changes that follow, and the operational work of a serious rollout.

 1. AI-Powered Leadership: Mastering the Synergy of Technology and Human Expertise (2025)

 AI-Powered Leadership is written for leaders who want a book that takes both management and technology seriously.
-The authors build the argument through a Both/And framework for human-and-machine work, a plain-English explanation of how modern AI systems actually behave, and a model for where human judgment leads, where systems assist, and how the two stay aligned.
+The four authors — Dave Silberman, Rich Maltzman, Loredana Abramo, and Vijay Kanabar, all teaching in the Project Management programs at Boston University Metropolitan College — build the argument through a Both/And framework for human-and-machine work, a plain-English explanation of how modern AI systems actually behave, and a model for where human judgment leads, where systems assist, and how the two stay aligned.
 The book frames AI leadership as a judgment problem, not a tooling problem.

 It earns the top spot because the argument is sharper than the cover suggests.
 The authors open with an extended product-leader scenario (a manager balancing growth, customer loyalty, team capacity, and delivery-risk trade-offs) that unfolds like an executive decision memo.
 That opening case sets up the Both/And stance: decide deliberately where humans lead and where AI assists.